qalshidi/vim-bettergrep/README.markdown

 - I will be very happy accept a pull request :).
 As it stands, it is still fast without it assuming you use a faster grepper like [ripgrep](https://github.com/BurntSushi/ripgrep) or The Silver Searcher.

+How is this different from [vim-grepper](https://github.com/mhinz/vim-grepper)?

+- *vim-bettergrep* is a lightweight enhancement to `:grep` and tries to imitate the original Vim commands.
+To me, it seems *vim-grepper* is beefier and its own beast, allowing multiple grep commands and loading everything at start up as opposed to using Vim's `autoload` feature.
+They both have their own use cases.
+I am happy with original Vim's grep and don't necessarily need more than that.